arman000/mcfly/README.md

 TODO

-## Limitations
+## Limitations/Requirements

 Currently, Mcfly only works with PostgreSQL databases.
+The following line must be added to the `postgresql.conf` file.
+Mcfly uses the PostgreSQL session variable `mcfly.whodunnit` to store the current user id.

+    custom_variable_classes = 'mcfly'

 ## History